Rakeela/dragora-notes/2021-9-10-One-Hundred-and-Seventy-Eighth.md

 I have a mixed history with exercise for another reason, too.
 It maximizes my species dysphoria.
 I hate the human body.
 There's no pleasure in pushing my limits.
 I don't want to focus on moving it.
 Ever, preferably.
 This psychology may be part of my exertion cap.
 It may be that I exhaust when I'm working hard enough that exercise starts requiring focus, because focusing on exercise is repulsive to me.
 Whereas at lower intensities, I can move in a regular manner without thinking about it, and so continue for very long periods of time.
 This is all just speculation though.
 It could be a biological issue that I'm inappropriately considering as psychology.

 ---
+I'm considering changing my morphological desire towards something non-draconic: becoming a bird.
+I think people would intuitively understand my relationship with touch if I were a bird.
+I like gentle, rare touches.
+Most people who are affectionate are *too* affectionate.
+If I had a beak and feathers, I think most humans would be drawn to touch me the way I want to be touched, and would otherwise keep the distance I want them to keep.
+Also, I could give people feathery hugs.

+There are still species dysphoria issues with it.
+Maybe I should try for the morphology that I gave to the peacock gryphonesses in [[Polis-Diamonil]].
+They're a bit 'dracogryphon' in that they have long, strong tails.
+If I aim for some kind of personally-defined species rather than... matching the kind of dragon that I was in my prior lifetime...
+I think I can produce something that resolves the bodily differences that inflict the most species dysphoria *and* covers me in feathers.
+I can aim for 'dragon-bird'... though I wonder if the beak and earfin combination looks good.
+Maybe I should commission an artist to produce such a look.

+---
 Back to [[day-post-archive]]